Can I be a surrogate?

 .

 6. You can be a gestational surrogate – using an egg from the intended mother or a donor, or a traditional surrogate, using your own egg.
-There are different considerations and laws that apply to both, and you should get advice before proceeding with either option.
+There are different considerations that apply to both, and you should get advice before proceeding with either option.

 Do I need to have completed my own family before becoming a surrogate?

-Lots of people will declare that you must have finished your own family before becoming a surrogate.
+Lots of people will declare that you must have finished your own family before you can be a surrogate.
 There are no legal requirements that you must have finished your own family.
 Many surrogates continue to grow their own family after the surrogacy – no one can stop you from doing that.
 You need to consider the risks to yourself in any pregnancy, and whether you are willing to accept the risk that a surrogacy pregnancy may be your last.
 For example, if the surrogacy pregnancy results in complications that leave you infertile, will you be ok with not having more children?
 That’s an individual decision for you and your partner, no one else can make that for you.

 What about my health?